tekknolagi/tekknolagi.github.com/_posts/2026-04-04-value-numbering.md

 to track this information more efficiently.
 (Though [Amanieu notes](https://github.com/bytecodealliance/wasmtime/issues/4371#issuecomment-1255956651) that you may not need a scoped hash map and instead can tag values in your value map with the block they came from, ignoring non-dominating values with a quick check.
-I haven't internalized this yet.)
+The dominance check makes sense but I haven't internalized how this affects the set of available expressions yet.)

 You may be wondering if this kind of algorithm even helps at all in a dynamic language JIT context.
 Surely everything is too dynamic, right?
 Actually, no!